Phishinf/qagent/README.md

 - ✅ **Submit pull requests** for improvements
 - ✅ **Use in commercial projects** (with proper attribution)
 - ✅ **Create derivative works** while maintaining license compliance
-- ✅ **Educational use** encouraged for learning AI agent development
+- ✅ **Educational use** encouraged for learning search-first AI development

 Please ensure any contributions maintain the educational focus and include proper documentation.

 ## Acknowledgments

 - **LangChain** - Framework for building applications with large language models
-- **Google Gemini** - Advanced language model capabilities
+- **Google Gemini** - Advanced language model capabilities with affordable pricing
 - **Tavily** - Web search API with domain restriction capabilities
 - **FastAPI** - Modern, fast web framework for building APIs

 ---

-**Note**: This is an educational project demonstrating enterprise AI assistant development with proper guardrails and security measures.
+**Note**: This is an educational project demonstrating search-first AI assistant development as a simpler alternative to traditional RAG systems.
 Feel free to adapt and extend for your organizational needs while respecting the Apache 2.0 license terms.